beakerbrowser/beakerbrowser.com/_docs/apis/dat.md

  Read and write versioned files to sites on the user’s local hard drive, and share the sites over the network.
 </p>

 **Note**

-- Only apps served over dat:// are able to access this API.
+- Only apps served over `dat://` are able to access this API.
-- <i class="fa fa-flask"></i> This API is under development and subject to change.
+- <i class="fa fa-flask"></i> Indicates that this API is under development and subject to change.

 ---